-5 Discussion and Future Work
+5. Discussion and Future Work

 In this paper, we propose a diffusion-based medial axis extraction method which combines the grassfire flow simulation and diffusion propagation to approximate skeletons for solid objects whose boundary surfaces are polygonal meshes or other types of B-reps.
 The diffusion-based formulation naturally unifies the thinning process along surface normals with surface smoothing for propagating boundaries.
+It provides satisfactory medial axis extraction results for shape manipulation of irregular objects based on skeletons.
+Our technique expands the conventional notion of medial axis as it allows the direct user control in local regions of objects for shape skeletonization.
+In addition, our prototype system allows users to obtain a sequence of simplified shapes satisfying different design requirements and offers shape manipulations through skeleton sculpting.
 The system is implemented using Visual C++ and runs on Windows systems.
 The examples shown in this paper are provided by 3D CAFE and rendered using POV-RAY.